KelmoM/Assessment-IT5015/README.md

 For this assessment we are to use GitHub and show some of our code and explain it.

 Roadmap
-I have chosen 3 different types are code they are:
+My code is in codespace the link is https://github.com/KelmoM/Assessment-IT5015.git I have chosen 3 different types are code they are:
 Calculate area
             This codes shows how to calculate a area and my reasoning